Garrettlynch/a-haunting-of-haunts/README.md

 *A Haunting of Haunts* is a collection of media packs that allow artists to reenact or create new networked performance art based on landmark performances.
 It provides media in image and 3D formats that can be employed within a number of networked environments.

 ### Usage

-Each pack contains a high resolution image of the scene of a performance, a Collada 3D file and the source scene Blender file.
+Each pack contains a high resolution PNG image of the scene of a performance, a Collada 3D file and the source scene Blender file.

-*	The images can be used as video backgrounds in video conferencing applications such as [Zoom](https://zoom.us/) or through video streaming/mixing applications such as [CamTwist](http://camtwiststudio.com/) and [OBS](https://obsproject.com/).
+*	Image (.png): The 3D rendered images are uncompressed PNG's at 1080p (1920px x 1080px) resolution.
+The images can be used as video backgrounds in video conferencing applications such as [Zoom](https://zoom.us/), [Skype](https://www.skype.com/) or through video streaming/mixing applications such as [CamTwist](http://camtwiststudio.com/) and [OBS](https://obsproject.com/).
-*	The Collada 3D files can be imported to [Second Life](https://secondlife.com/), [Unity](https://unity.com/) or any other 3D application that enables models to be imported.
+*	Collada (.dae) 3D: The Collada files have been specifically optimised and exported for importing into [Second Life](https://secondlife.com/).
+Once imported the models will need to be scaled to size and textures can be added as required.
+Textures used in the original Blender source are provided in an accompanying media folder.
+The Collada 3D files can also be imported into 3D environments such as [Unity](https://unity.com/) or various other 3D/VR/AR applications that enable models to be imported.
+However, if the provided Collada 3D file is not optimised or high quality enough for your target 3D environment please revert to the Blender source to export to a suitable format and quality.
-*	The source Blender files can be improved, reworked, added to or remixed in any way and exported as image, video or 3D.
+*	Blender (.blend) source: The source Blender files can be improved, reworked, added to or remixed in any way and exported as image, video or 3D file formats.
+They have not been optimised for any specific target 3D environment.
+If you are exporting for Second Life, for example, you will be required to reduce the number of vertices to below 65,536 and join many of the small/thin meshes to allow importing and enable scaling in Second Life.

-Artist's are encouraged to freely employ provided media within reenactments of landmark performance art or as source media for their own performances.
+Artist's are encouraged to freely employ provided media within their reenactments of landmark performance art or as source media for their own performances.

 ### Contributing